 Although we know that Hooded Vultures nest in large trees along rivers, we need to understand more about how the species relates to its surrounding ecosystem and what key habitat and landscape features are associated with nest sites.
 Here Campbell is surveying the river characteristics using a dumpy level, these are quite commonly used on building sites.
 Here he is using the dumpy level to measure the river channel profile and geometry.
 This helps us to understand the river processes in relation to where Hooded Vulture nests are.

 The project began in 2016, and we still have a lot more research to do to fully understand the ecology of Hooded Vultures in southern Africa.
 This type of research is essential to ensure these habitats are conserved to ensure a future for this charismatic and unique species.
-To find out more about this project visit our website or come along to the Trust for a day out and see our Hooded Vulture team in action!
+To find out more visit our Ecology of the Hooded Vulture page on our website or come along to the Trust for a day out and see our Hooded Vulture team in action!